shubhaminnani/REG_histgen/README.md

 <!-- Link to our paper: [[arxiv]](https://arxiv.org/abs/2403.05396) -->

 ### Highlight of our work
-- We present **PathVLM**, a multiple instance learning-empowered framework for histopathology report generation together pathology specific foundation models.
+- We present **HistVLM**, a multiple instance learning-empowered framework for histopathology report generation together pathology specific foundation models.
 - Inspired by diagnostic and report-writing workflows, HistGen features two delicately designed modules, aiming to boost report generation by aligning whole slide images (WSIs) and diagnostic reports from local and global granularity.
 - To achieve this, a local-global hierarchical encoder is developed for efficient visual feature aggregation from a region-to-slide perspective.
 Meanwhile, a cross-modal context module is proposed to explicitly facilitate alignment and interaction between distinct modalities, effectively bridging the gap between the extensive visual sequences of WSIs and corresponding highly summarized reports.